Brad’s Famous Cheesy Shrimp & Grits

 When our daughter was engaged to be married, we decided to host an engagement party with about 70 guests.
 The party was being held at The Ponds Outdoor Kitchen.
 This was way before we built a home and moved here permanently.

 Because we are very frugal, we decided to cater the event ourselves.
-In addition, the food needed to be hand held as the outdoor kitchen and entertaining area doesn’t allow for that many people to be seated for a meal.
+In addition, the food needed to be handheld as the outdoor kitchen and entertaining area don’t allow for that many people to be seated for a meal.

 The idea for Shrimp & Grits to be served in small disposable cups was born.
 Not only was it an easy dish to serve, but fairly inexpensive to prepare.